North Dakota Boat Registration, ANS Fee & Renewal (2026)

 Do non-residents need to register in North Dakota?

 Non-residents with valid home state registration may operate in North Dakota for up to 90 days.
-However, all non-resident motorized watercraft must purchase a $15 annual ANS fee.
+Nonresident motorized watercraft must purchase the annual $15 ANS sticker.

 Does North Dakota charge sales tax on boats?